"Mote tai" refers to

 As such, Mote tai is an endurance race where various machines can participate, making it an attractive endurance race for both skilled riders and beginner riders.
 The "Mote tai" held in midsummer celebrated its 20th anniversary in 2017 and held an 11-hour endurance race.
 In the final race, all participating vehicles were able to finish, achieving a result worthy of a commemorative event.
 From 2018, the final race time has been reduced to 7 hours, making it a race that even endurance race beginners can participate in without difficulty.

-Even if you felt that the 7-hour endurance race was too difficult for your first participation, you can now enjoy the "3-hour Mote Tai" first.
+Even those who felt that jumping straight into the 7-hour race on their first participation was too challenging can now enjoy the "3-hour Mote tai" first.

 This is a 7-hour endurance race using motorcycles under 250cc.